Harun11100/Harun11100/README.md

 👨‍💻 About Me

     🎓 Recently completed my BSc in Computer Science and Engineering.
-    🌍 Planning to pursue my Master’s in Software Engineering abroad.
     🌱 I’m constantly learning new tech, with a focus on combination web and AI.
     💡 I have a particular interest in creating healthcare applications and productivity tools for developers.
     ⚙️ My main work environment includes Windows 11 and ubuntu.